Mikeprog2022/Web-Development-and-Design/JS Algortihms and Data Structures/documentation.md

 - date.getMonth() = retuns a number btwn 0 and 11 representing the month
 - date.getFullYear() = retuns a number btwn 0 and 11 representing the year

+- JSON.stringify(json) = convert json to string
+- JSON.parse(string) = convert string to json

+- localStorage = saving, retrieving, and deleting items of any JS data type.
+- localStorage.setItem("key", JSON.stringify(value)) = save an item, saved items need to be in string format
+- localStorage.getItem("key") = retrieve an item
+- localStorage.removeItem() = delete an item
+- localStorage.clear() = delete all items

 - dialogElement.showModal() = Displays a modal dialog box
 - dialogElement.close() = Close a modal dialog box